 The minimum amount for withdrawal via wire transfer is 250 but it’s 100 via other methods.
 Other available methods are; E-Wallet, Netteller, Union pay, Cashu and C.C.
 Withdrawals are processed between 3 to 7 business days.
 Before requesting a withdrawal you have to submit required documents for approval.

 The platform is user-friendly and well organized.
 There are plenty of tutorials, guides and a great education center.
 The trading platform is SpotOption which is easy to use.
-Available in 5 languages.
+Only available in English.

 No. of Assets and Expiry time 18/20

 The number of assets is quite high, it consists of 102 stocks, 30 currencies, 9 commodities and 42 indices, adding up to a total of 183 assets which is considered really complete.
 Expiry times are the typical SpotOption expiries, every 15 minutes.
 You can also trade short term, long term (weekly, monthly up to a year) and pairs.

 There are no commissions.
 You have access to live support directly on the website, support was pretty quick to answer but not very polite.
 The highest return is 85% which is quite normal in the industry, the average is around 80%.
 Nothing new under the sun.